m4ttsch/omscs-notes-notes/secure-computer-systems/14-database-security-multilevel.md

 ## Poly-instantiation

-A user who only has S (secret) clearance can overwrite a null value caused by a top secret access class for an element.
-Only the null value is overwritten, the top secret value remains visible to the top secret user.
-The top secret user can overwrite their own top secret value but not the secret value written by the secret user.

 How this works is that we can "**poly-instantiate**" a tuple, meaning there are multiple tuples with the same key but at different access classes.

-Usually we can't have multiple rows with the same key, but this is a special situation.
+Usually we can't have multiple rows with the same key, but this there is a special situation called poly-instantiation.

 There are two types of poly-instantiation -

-* **Visible**: A lower access class value is visible to higher access class users but is not overwritten.
+* **Visible**: A lower access class value is visible to higher access class users, we write to this same value and it now is at a higher access class, but we keep the old less sensitive value in the database (not overwritten).
+A new tuple is created.
-* **Invisible**: A higher access class value is not visible to a lower access class user and is not overwritten.
+* **Invisible**: A higher access class value is not visible to a lower access class user (i.e. NULL) but we write over the null value.
+This doesn't change the actual value for the higher access class, but it creates a new tuple.

 ### Examples